 How to Send Files Bigger Than 1GB

-1. File Transfer Service
+1. File Transfer Service Online

 Let’s face it: files are getting bigger.
 That’s not usually an issue if you have recent desktop or mobile device as the storage space is usually sufficient to handle most anything you can throw at it.
 But if you want to send a very large file like, say, one that is larger than 2GB, you can run into problems.
-Heck, even if you just want to send a file that is a little over 1GB, you can find yourself searching around for options.
+Heck, even if you just want to send a file that is a little over one gigabytes (1,000 Megabytes), you can find yourself searching around for options.
 After all, a file that is bigger than 1GB if too big to attach to an email, it’s probably too big to compress with a ZIP archive, and it’s almost certainly too messy for most people to bother with an FTP or SFTP option.

 If you’re looking to transfer a file that is larger than 1GB and you aren’t able to walk it across the room on a flash drive, this article is for you.
 Below we outline some of the different options for transferring your large 1GB file online.